Flower Hill, New York: Topography

 Like the rest of Long Island's North Shore, Flower Hill is situated on a terminal moraine, known as the Harbor Hill Moraine.
 This moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill in Roslyn; Harbor Hill is the highest geographic point in Nassau County.

 Some of the hills in Flower Hill reach elevations high enough that on a clear day, the skyline of New York City can easily be seen from the ground – most notably in the Manhasset portion of the village.

 The highest point in Flower Hill is on Ridge Drive East, at 219 ft.
 The lowest point is Hempstead Harbor, which is at sea level.
 Both the highest and lowest points in Flower Hill are within the portion of the village served by the Roslyn Post Office.

 Geology

 Flower Hill is the namesake of the Flower Hill sand – a geologic unit of the Manhasset Formation.

 Drainage

 Flower Hill is split among three minor drainage areas: Inner Hempstead Harbor (part of the Hempstead Harbor Watershed), Leeds Pond, and Whitney Pond (both of which are part of the Manhasset Bay Watershed).

 Furthermore, the village, as a whole, is located within the larger Long Island Sound/Atlantic Ocean Watershed.

 Climate

 The Village of Flower Hill features a humid subtropical climate (Cfa) under the Köppen climate classification and is located near the transitional zone between humid subtropical and humid continental (Dfa) climates.
-As such, the village experiences hot, humid summers and cold winters, and experiences precipitation throughout the entirety of the year.
+Accordingly, the village experiences hot, humid summers and cold winters, and experiences precipitation throughout the entirety of the year.